tszhong0411/honghong.me/README.md

 DATABASE_URL=<DATABASE>://<HOST>:<PORT>/<DB>

 # Just some random string (used for hashing)
-# You can use this https://www.useapassphrase.com/ to generate the string
+# You can use https://www.useapassphrase.com/ to generate the string
 IP_ADDRESS_SALT=

 # WakaTime API Key (Coding hours)